dilanka-rathnasiri/ckad/configuration/17_resource_requirements.md

 * Limit Ranges are namespace bounded
 * Creating or updating LimitRange only affects new pods
     * It doesn't affect existing resources
-* Limit Ranges block creating resources with violating the defined limits
+* Limit Ranges block creating resources with violating the defined constraints

 ## Limit Range Manifest File